Christian Yelich Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Padres pitching staff ranks 20th in MLB.
+- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 18th in the league.

-- The Padres have a 4.59 team ERA that ranks 17th among all MLB pitching staffs.
+- The Padres have a 4.49 team ERA that ranks 15th across all MLB pitching staffs.

-- Padres pitchers combine to rank 17th in baseball in home runs allowed (17 total, 1.1 per game).
+- The Padres rank 14th in baseball in home runs given up (17 total, 1.1 per game).

-- Lugo (2-0) makes the start for the Padres, his third of the season.
+- The Padres will look to Darvish (0-1) in his third start this season.

-- In his most recent appearance on Sunday, the right-hander threw six innings against the Atlanta Braves, allowing one earned run while surrendering five hits.
+- His most recent time out came on Monday against the New York Mets, when the right-hander went 6 1/3 innings, surrendering five earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.